MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## Tips

-- Azure Well-Architected Review is a teamwork which has to be done in collaboration with key and relevant stakeholders.
-To succeed, this process requires a safe environment without worrying about repercussions.
-Make it clear to every participant to avoid blaming or finger pointing.
-Ask them to be honest to uncover all possible issues.
-Don't blindly trust their answers because there is a high chance of misunderstanding.
+- Azure Well-Architected Review is a teamwork which has to be done in collaboration with key and relevant stakeholders in a safe environment.
+All participants must feel safe to surface the problems without worrying about any repercussions.
+Make it clear that everyone has to avoid blaming, finger pointing, abuse or personal attacks.
+Ask all the participants to be honest and avoid any attempt to cover-up issues.
+In addition, don't blindly trust participants' answers because there is a high chance of misunderstanding.
 Go through questions one by one and for every answer, ask clarifying questions to make sure you share the same understanding.
 - Before starting the assessment, prioritize the pillars according to your needs.
 Later on, you have to prioritize your efforts accordingly.
 - Remember that every choice is a trade-off and you need to pay attention more to why you're taking a decision than to how to implement it.
 - You should always sign in when you take assessments so that the tool can generate milestones.